A Brazilian Sustainable Solution to India’s Climate Change Challenge

-UNC Kenan-Flagler Business School’s Center for Sustainable Enterprise hosted the India Impact Challenge powered by Quantum Advisors, April 16-17 2021.
+UNC Kenan-Flagler Business School’s for Sustainable Enterprise hosted the India Impact Challenge powered by Quantum Advisors, April 16-17 2021.

 The India Impact Challenge engaged students from around the world to create investment strategies for address the issues of climate change while spurring equitable economic growth in India.